introducing first foods

 Let your baby guide you.
 Start at around 6 months, when your baby is showing these 3 signs that they are ready:

-- They are able to stay in a sitting position and hold their head steady
+- They can sit with support and hold their head steady

-- They can coordinate lifting food and putting it in their mouth
+- They put toys and other objects in their mouth

 - foods containing wheat or gluten